apache/jackrabbit-oak/oak-doc/src/site/markdown/nodestore/segment/overview.md

 * **RetainedGenerations (int)**
 How many generations should be preserved when cleaning up the Segment Store.
 When the cleanup phase runs, only the latest `RetainedGenerations` generations are kept intact.
-Older generations will be deleted.
+Older generations will be deleted. *Deprecated*: as of Oak 1.8 this value is fixed to 2 generations and cannot be modified.
 * **GcSizeDeltaEstimation (long)**
 The size (in bytes) of new content added to the repository since the end of the last garbage collection that would trigger another garbage collection run.
 This parameter influences the behaviour of the estimation phase.
 * **EstimationDisabled (boolean)**
 Determines if the estimation phase is disabled.
 If this parameter is set to `true`, the estimation phase will be skipped and compaction will run unconditionally.
+* **GCType ("FULL" or "TAIL")**
+Determines the type of the garbage collection that should run when invoking the `startRevisionGC` operation.
+* **RevisionGCProgressLog (long)**
+The number of processed nodes after which a progress message is logged. `-1` indicates no logging.
 * **MemoryThreshold (int)**
 A number between `0` and `100` that represents the percentage of heap memory that should always be free during compaction.
 If the amount of free memory falls below the provided percentage, compaction will be interrupted.